glillico/ansible-role-configure_sshd/README.md

     configure_sshd_DenyUsers: "root"

-a space seperated list of username(s) that are not allowed to login to this server.
+A space seperated list of usernames that are not allowed to login to this server.
+Even if they below to the group defined by configure_sshd_AllowGroups.

     configure_sshd_AllowGroups: "ssh-allowed"